Gil Dias

-Gil Bastião Dias (born 28 September 1996) is a Portuguese professional footballer who plays as a winger or left-back for Bundesliga club VfB Stuttgart.
+Gil Bastião Dias (born 28 September 1996) is a Portuguese professional footballer who plays as a winger or a left-back for Primeira Liga club Famalicão.

 Club career

 Early years

 Born in Gafanha da Nazaré, Aveiro District, Dias played youth football with four clubs, including A.D.
 Sanjoanense from ages 12 to 17.
 He finished his development with S.C.
 Braga and, on 9 August 2014, played his first game as a professional with their reserves, coming on as a late substitute in a 1–0 away loss against C.D.
 Tondela in the Segunda Liga.

 Monaco

 Dias signed with AS Monaco FC in January 2015, going on to appear mostly for the reserve team during his tenure.
 On 6 January 2016, he was loaned out to Portuguese second division side Varzim S.C. until the end of the season.

 For the 2016–17 campaign, still owned by Monaco, Dias joined Rio Ave FC.
 He made his Primeira Liga debut on 12 August 2016 in a 3–1 home loss against FC Porto, and scored his first goal in the competition on 18 September to help the hosts defeat Sporting CP 3–1.

 Dias made his first appearance in Ligue 1 on 13 August 2017, when he came onto the field for the last minutes of the 4–1 away win over Dijon FCO.
 Two days later, he moved to ACF Fiorentina of the Serie A on a two-year loan deal with an obligation to buy at the end of the term.

 On 23 June 2018, it was announced that Dias would join EFL Championship side Nottingham Forest on loan for the season, with an option to make the transfer permanent.
 He scored his first competitive goal on 29 August, helping the hosts beat Premier League club Newcastle United 3–1 in the second round of the EFL Cup.

 On 24 January 2019, Dias moved to Super League Greece team Olympiacos F.C. on loan until 30 June 2020, with the option to make the transfer permanent afterwards.
 He scored his first goal on 6 February, netting from close range in a 3–3 away draw against PAS Lamia 1964 in the quarter-finals of the Greek Football Cup.
 Eight days later, in the UEFA Europa League's last-32 tie at home to FC Dynamo Kyiv, he chested the ball down before sending a half-volley past Denys Boyko from 25 yards for a final 2–2 draw.

 Dias signed for La Liga club Granada CF on 31 January 2020, also in a temporary deal.
 In late September, he joined F.C.
 Famalicão on yet another loan.